How are you at resting versus being busy all the time?

-Smug senses of superiority for accomplishing many tasks don’t fit neatly into God’s kingdom.
+Smug senses of superiority for being busy and accomplishing many tasks don’t fit neatly into God’s kingdom.
 Measuring oneself by achievements doesn’t match up with a gospel that saves by grace, not by more work.
 I believe the gospel, and I’ve received grace upon grace.
 So why do I—and so many other Western Christians—keep falling into the trap of doing more?

 In the church it can be just as bad.
 Join a small group.
 Oh, and a service team.
 And bring a cake to the youth bake sale.
 And could you just swing by for the volunteer day?
 Before you know it, we are working pretty hard for a God who saves by grace.
 Even if you observe a sabbath, you might work pretty hard to do it!
 Again I ask, why?

 To fall into the trap of perpetual busyness is to confuse the God of the Bible with the god of this world.
 They’re not the same.
 The story of the exodus and the triumph of the cross prove as much.
 The god of this world and the God of the Bible speak differently to our work.

 I recently came across an Oxford study on busyness.
 The authors make the compelling claim that a busy and overworked lifestyle, rather than a leisurely lifestyle, has become an aspirational status symbol.
 In other words, the busier you look, the more important you can think yourself to be.
 “I’m just sooo busy” has become the new status symbol.

 As a pastor, I get this all the time.
 “Oh Pastor Adam, I would have reached out to you, but I know you’re so busy.”
 This is intended as some kind of weird compliment, but it’s not.
 It’s sad.
 The god of this world is a taskmaster who demands constant busyness.